The plectic conjecture over function fields

 \subsection{Outline}

-In \S\ref{s:bung}, we gather some facts on the moduli space of $G$-bundles, as well as certain relative variants thereof.
+In \S\ref{s:bung}, we collect facts on the moduli space of $G$-bundles, as well as certain relative variants thereof.
 In \S\ref{s:grass}, we introduce symmetrized versions of the Hecke stack and the Beilinson--Drinfeld Grassmannian, and we also recall the Beauville-Laszlo theorem and the geometric Satake correspondence.
 In \S\ref{s:shtukas}, we use the preceding material to define and study symmetrized versions of the moduli space of shtukas, which are the main characters of this paper.
 We also recall Xue's smoothness result here.
-In \S\ref{s:frob}, we discuss partial Frobenius morphisms, their relation to Weil groups, and how they arise in the moduli space of shtukas.
-In \S\ref{s:plectic}, we finally assemble everything and prove Theorem A, Theorem B, and Theorem C. We conclude by elaborating on a moduli-theoretic interpretation of Theorem C.
+In \S\ref{s:frob}, we discuss partial Frobenius morphisms, their relation to monodromy, and how they arise in the moduli space of shtukas.
+We also state the anticipated result of Arinkin--Gaitsgory--Kazhdan--Raskin--Rozenblyum--Varshavsky here.
+Finally, in \S\ref{s:plectic} we assemble everything and prove Theorem A, Theorem B, and Theorem C. We conclude by elaborating on a moduli-theoretic interpretation of Theorem C.